Houston Dog Bite Attorneys

 Typically, dog bites occur due to an owner being negligent.
 This can take many shapes and forms, such as an owner letting their dog roam around the neighborhood without a proper leash or even failing to repair a damaged fence around their backyard where the dog is.
 Regardless of the specific scenario, the claim will fall under premises liability, since the pet is considered to be the dog owner’s property.

 In premises liability cases, you only have two years to file a claim in order to be within the statute of limitations.
 Further, you must fully demonstrate that the owner failed to act in a reasonable manner and provide the duty of care owed to other individuals, thus causing your injuries.
 This can take extensive experience and skill to do, which is why having the team at Arnold & Itkin on your side is invaluable.
+You deserve the best attorney.

 Tell us about your dog bite incident in free case evaluation or contact us at (888) 493-1629.